Ahmad Donish: Biography

 Donish was a Tajik and native of Bukhara, the capital of the Emirate of Bukhara.
 Despite being the son of a imam, he found street stories more engaging than his study of the Quran.
 While attending a madrasa, he taught himself astronomy, calligraphy, geometry, medicine, history, literature, and music.
 He subsequently became a pupil of the court architect, who was interested in his artistic abilities.
 In c.
 1850 he became a painter and calligrapher of the Bukharan emir Nasrullah Khan.
 He later rose to the position of court astronomer and acted as a mediator between the clergy and the emir.

-Nasrullah Khan and his successsor Muzaffar bin Nasrullah wanted to utilize Donish's skills while keeping him out of the court, despite his unpopularity as a freethinker at the Bukharan court.
+Nasrullah Khan and his successor Muzaffar bin Nasrullah wanted to utilize Donish's skills while keeping him out of the court, despite his unpopularity as a freethinker at the Bukharan court.
 As a result, in November 1857, October 1869, and January 1874, he was dispatched to Saint Petersburg three times as a secretary of the Bukharan embassy.